Defending Yourself from Ransomware

 However, paying the ransom is only another step in the events that kicked off weeks before the attack even happened.
 There are multiple facets to the ransomware fallout, with many impacting small businesses in unique ways.

 The second is repeat attacks.
 After an attacker has successfully executed a ransomware attack on an organization, who’s to say they won’t try again?
 A hacker who gets into your system could map the entire system and network, and then create a backdoor for themselves.
 This means they’ll have a much easier time getting in for a repeat attack in the future.
-For big organizations they can pay to ensure these are mitigated after the first attack and double down on investing in their IT security.
-For small businesses they may assume the worst is over or not consider changing things further.
+Big organizations can possibly choose to pay to ensure these are mitigated after the first attack and double down on investing in their IT security.
+Small businesses may assume the worst is over or not consider changing things further.
 Thinking again about a home being burglarized, after the first time this happens a homeowner is likely to beef up their security.
 Smalls businesses may not think to do this after they’ve been hacked.
 This means three, six, twelve months down the line they could experience a repeat attack from the same hacker.

 And why are small businesses more at risk in general?
 Part of the reason is they haven’t quantified how much money they could potentially lose if an attack does happen to them.
 Though small and big businesses alike have the same goals, small businesses do not have the resources as big businesses.
 They may just assume that a hack means their email goes down until they can purge the bad actor from their network.